OsmanKAYI/full-stack-roadmap/vscode/extensions.md

   - Code snippets for rapid and fast development of user interface using vuetifyjs
 - **WakaTime**
   - An open source VSCode plugin for metrics, insights, and time tracking automatically generated from your programming activity.
-- **TODO Highlight**
-  - Highlight TODO, FIXME and other annotations within your code.Sometimes you forget to review the TODOs you've added while coding before you publish the code to production.
-So I've been wanting an extension for a long time that highlights them and reminds me that there are notes or things not done yet.
-Hope this extension helps you as well.
-- **Todo Tree**
-  - This extension quickly searches (using ripgrep) your workspace for comment tags like TODO and FIXME, and displays them in a tree view in the activity bar.
-The view can be dragged out of the activity bar into the explorer pane (or anywhere else you would prefer it to be).

 #### Content of projects.json File for Project Manager